cursive-ide/gradle-clojure/README.md

 }
 ```

-This plugin assumes you're using a sane layout for your Clojure code - namespaces corresponding
+This plugin assumes you're using a sane layout for your Clojure code:
-to your source code layout, and one namespace per file.
-The plugin uses the filenames to
+  - namespaces corresponding to your source code layout
+  - one namespace per file.

-calculate the namespaces involved, it does not parse the files looking for `ns` forms.
+**Note:**  The plugin uses the filenames to calculate the namespaces involved, it does **not** parse the files looking for `ns` forms.

 This plugin currently only implements compilation and test running.
 More features may be added,
 but features provided by Gradle itself will not be (uberjarring, project publishing).
 I don't